nacis/atlasofdesign.org/order/index.md

 **Volume 4 is sold out.**
 <br>However, there are still some chances to get ahold of the book:

-Buy slightly damaged copies are available at a discount:
+Slightly damaged copies are available at a discount:

 <a href="https://atlasofdesign.bigcartel.com/product/volume-4-damaged-cover" target="_blank" class="button button-red">Buy a copy of V4 with some cover wear <i class="fa fa-shopping-cart"></i>
 </a>